Incorporating Social Media

 Some of the latest available channels for emergency alerting are social media platforms, which can include Facebook, Twitter, LinkedIn, Instagram, and more.
 “The growth of social media is projected to continue rising—providing more opportunity for emergency response efforts,” CSRIC reports.

 “[Social media] serves as a common way for citizens to communicate, coordinate and stay informed in the event of an incident,” according to CSRIC.
-Social media crisis communication can involve organizations’ simply breaking the news that a crisis has occurred.
-Communicating via social media can serve a variety of purposes during and after a crisis, too, such as to help people collaborate to assist those in need and speed up recovery.
+Crisis communication via social platforms can involve organizations’ simply breaking the news that a crisis has occurred.
+Communicating in this way can serve a variety of purposes during and after a crisis, too, such as to help people collaborate to assist those in need and speed up recovery.

 How Social Media Can Help During a Crisis

-Here are some specific examples of how social media has already been implemented for crisis communication.
+Here are some specific examples of how social platforms have already been implemented for crisis communication.
 Tweets publicized the first available pictures of the Fukushima tsunami and Haiti earthquake.
 Before the Tasarnaev brothers, who were responsible for setting off bombs during the Boston Marathon in 2013, were apprehended, the Boston Police Department used Twitter to tell the public which areas were most dangerous.

 Once organizational leaders and emergency managers decide it’s time to incorporate social media into the crisis communication strategy, they must figure out how best to do it.
 Unifying multiple communication channels under one emergency alert and notification system may seem like a daunting task, but CentrAlert software engineers excel in assisting with this process.